 - Out-of-network: Out of network simply means that the doctor or facility providing your care does not have a contract with your health insurance company.

 Information about taxes can be found on Berkeley Lab’s Tax Services website.
 You typically pay both Federal and State taxes on your income.
 Many countries have Tax Treaties with the US, which exempts individuals from such countries from paying Federal taxes for two years (not exempt from California State tax).
 The Internal Revenue Service (IRS) accepts tax returns starting in January and the deadline for filing taxes is typically April 15th.
 If you’re a resident alien, free services such as TurboTax can be used to file taxes.
-For non-resident aliens, free-online services might not work.
+For non-resident aliens, the Sprintax software can be used for both Federal and California State taxes.
 As a non-resident, you should have been contacted by Sui Hing Jen for Tax Class.
 She will also ask you to fill up the Glacier form.
-She is a great resource so contacting her (email@example.com) directly for any inquiry you may have is highly recommended.
-She also does Tax Class in February-March to fill up different forms.
-Before attending, make sure to have a look at the forms first (federal and state) to have an idea what to expect.
-Her class is informative but does require a level of preparation in advance.
+She is a great resource so contacting her (firstname.lastname@example.org) directly for any inquiry you may have is highly recommended.

 UAW 5810 is the labor union representing over 6,500 postdocs at the University of California (UC).
 Through the union, postdocs bargain collectively with the UC system to improve our pay, benefits, rights, and terms and conditions of employment.
-The results of the bargaining are spelled out in a collective bargaining agreement (contract).
-Here’s the summary of the Berkeley Lab contract.
+The results of the bargaining are spelt out in a collective bargaining agreement (contract).
 Please refer to the Union website for the most up-to-date information on our union representatives.